-- The calculations above are done with the assumption that an increase in the number of viable cells detected by this assay is due to proliferation and not due to the increase in the longevity of the individual cells in culture. - Percent proliferation values above negative control observed in the no cell control samples suggest that nanoparticles interfere with the assay in the false positive way.
+- The calculations above are done with the assumption that an increase in the number of viable cells detected by this assay is due to proliferation and not due to the increase in the longevity of the individual cells in culture. - Compare % proliferation in the test samples, vehicle control and positive control to that in the negative control. - Remember, this test is used to assess immunosuppressive properties.
+Positive control in this test should result in low leukocyte proliferation.
+Negative control should exhibit proliferative response, as these cells should normally respond to mitogenic effects of PHA-M.